Nursing and Health Professions

 Medical Laboratory Science

-This program requires 11 months of study beyond the 6 semesters at IU.
+This program requires nine months of study beyond the three years (six semesters) at IU.

 Doctor of Pharmacy

-This concentration requires 6 semesters at IU and 4 additional years of training for the pharmacy program.
+This concentration requires three years (six semesters) at IU and four additional years of training in the pharmacy program.

 Diagnostic Medical Sonography